tatianegercina/FinTech/01-Lesson-Plans/05-APIs/1/Activities/05-Stu_Ice_Breakers_on_Request/README.md

 ### Hint

 Selecting values from JSON data requires data to be accessed first by parent object and then the child.
 When an API returns output with multiple `JSON Objects`, `indices` have to be specified to indicate which object/record should be selected.
-For example,
+For example:

 ```python
 selected_value = data["all"][0]["text"]